AdnanRasad/Spring-Boot/RESTful Service/RESTful Web Services/README.md

 "The @RequestMapping annotation ensures that HTTP requests to /greeting are mapped to the greeting() method.The above example does not specify GET vs. PUT, POST, and so forth, because @RequestMapping maps all HTTP operations by default.
 Use @RequestMapping(method=GET) to narrow this mapping."

+4. Remember to maintain package name.
+If the application package is com.adnan.
+Then the RequestMapping methods has to be in a package named : com.adnan.something...

 # Recall: